munificent/craftinginterpreters/book/strings.md

 OK, our VM can now represent string values.
 It's time to add strings to the language itself.
 As usual, we begin in the front end.
-The lexer already tokenizes string literals, so it's the parser's turn:
+The lexer already tokenizes string literals, so it's the parser's turn.

 ^code table-string (1 before, 1 after)

-When the parser hits a string token, it calls:
+When the parser hits a string token, it calls this parse function:

 ^code parse-string